squaresapp/strawjs/readme.md

 </picture>
 </div>

-StrawJS is a new approach to static site generation.
-In StrawJs, your website source code is a runnable block of JavaScript that leverages the powerful ergonomics found in RawJS.
-StrawJS isn't another pile of plugins, preprocessors, and configuration.
-Rather, it's a lightweight static site generation library.
+StrawJS is a static site generation library built to leverage the powerful ergonomics found in [RawJS](https://www.squaresapp.org/rawjs/).
+With the help of [Happy DOM](https://github.com/capricorn86/happy-dom), your website becomes a runnable block of JavaScript, rather than code written in a pile of preprocessor languages.

-Straw is a static site generator built on RawJS.
-It's designed to transform your website source code is a runnable block of JavaScript that leverages the powerful ergonomics found in RawJS.

 ## About